-Salaried employees will have their pay docked only if they take leave in increments of one or more days, and if the total number of hours worked by the employee for that week is less than full time, as is certified by the employee's supervisor in writing to the associate vice president for human resources.
+Salaried employees will have their pay docked only if they take leave in increments of one or more days, and if the total number of hours worked by the employee for that week is less than full time, as is certified by the employee's supervisor in writing to the director of human resources.

 IV.
 Return to Work

 An employee taking leave under this policy will be returned to the employee’s same position or equivalent position with equivalent status, pay, benefits and other employment terms unless the employee would have been terminated whether or not leave had not been taken (e.g., layoff, downsizing or termination of a temporary job).
 Taking of leave will not result in any loss of benefits or conditions of employment accrued prior to the beginning of the leave period.